yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Science communication is a constituting element of research and learning in order to bridge the gap between science and society.
 However, many of the new medial possiblities, and above all interactive interfaces, aren't strongly developed yet.
 The research centers *innokom* and *Stifterverband* conclude in their trend study on science communication, that the step towards "an open-result-oriented, societally engaged dialogue is overdue.
 Drivers behind this development are new formats in interactive media." (*Gerber, Alexander (2011): Trendstudie Wissenschaftskommunikation – Vorhang auf für Phase 5.
 Berlin: edition innovare / innokomm Forschungszentrum, p.24*) Until now, science communication has been communication by the universities' press office, who pubslished research results with gate keeper principles.
 Which means that the results were communicated further depending on whether or not print, tv or radio would pick up on it.

-There can be identified two main reasons for science communication not reaching beyond an academic public: Either scientists don't have the necessary skill set in order to act as communicators and media designers, or the media professionals try to squeeze scientific content into the standardized storytelling they know from corporate films or TV reports.
+Two main reasons can be identified for science communication not reaching beyond an academic public: Either scientists do not have the necessary skill set in order to act as communicators and media designers, or the media professionals try to squeeze scientific content into the standardized storytelling they know from corporate films or TV reports.
-The newly emerged field of eLearning and MOOC's possesses great possibilities for the distribution of knowledge and exchange.
+The newly emerged field of eLearning and MOOCs possesses great possibilities for the distribution of knowledge and exchange.
 However, there are currently few examples of projects or courses where the promises of moving images are used to their fullest, and where the different field of expertise of academic teachers, videographers and students result in products which reflect their research content in the best possible way.

 #### our approach
-- the project partners's expertise include both media professionals as well as researchers.
-Throughout the project they will attend workshops in order to reflect on the forms of scientific communication and test it's range through a variety of comunication activities (see below).
+The project partners' expertise include both media professionals as well as researchers.
+Throughout the project they will attend workshops in order to reflect on the forms of scientific communication and test its range through a variety of comunication activities (see below).
-- this project has a complex structure, uses a variety of technology, adresses and includes different audiences
+This project has a complex structure, uses a variety of technology, and adresses and includes different user groups.

 #### how?